lokesh/lightbox2/README.md

 ### v2.7.3 - UNRELEASED

-- [Add] Barebone HTML file with examples added /examples/index.html.
+- [Add] New barebone HTML file with examples /examples/index.html.
+- [Add] New jquery.lightbox.js which concatenates jQuery and Lightbox.
+This is for those who are Bower averse or want an extra easy install.
-- [ ] Document options in code.
+- [ ] Document options.
+- [ ] Add usage info to README.
+- [ ] Add module compatibility (AMD, etc).

 ### v2.7.2 - 2015-06-16